-All staff at Mayespark Primary School have high expectations of children's behaviour in order that every child achieves his or her full potential.
+All staff at Mayespark Primary School have high expectations of children's behaviour in order that every child achieves their full potential.
 We believe that everybody in school has the right to:

 - feel safe.

 - learn and develop.

 - be treated with respect and fairness.